 There are many other brands that offer the same or even better quality.

 It's not the most cost-effective choice.

 What is it, then?

-It’s all about the unique brand built around the culture of diversity.
+It's all about the unique branding strategies built around the culture of diversity.

-It’s a bold, unconventional brand that supports people to be whom they want to be.
+It's a bold, unconventional brand that supports people to be who they want to be.

 The creators stand behind the things they believe in.